 If you are citizen of the EU, you can easily work in Spain.
 It will take more time to find working visa assistance if you are an American citizen, Australian or any other non-EU country resident.
-If you are an American with family living in an European country, you may even be eligible to apply for the Spanish citizenship, in addition to your American one.
+If you are an American with family living in a European country, you may even be eligible to apply for the Spanish citizenship.
 Find out more at your local Spanish Consulate.
 Other than that, you have to find a school that will be willing to apply for a work visa for you.

 Is Vacation paid?

 The usual teaching season only lasts from mid-September until late June.
 For the rest of the year, you may be unemployed, unless you are willing to work in a summer camp for children in July and August or teach privately.
 This also applies for Easter and Christmas breaks.

 What are some places to visit outside of Barcelona while taking my TEFL Course in Spain?